AginSquash/2FA-Telegram/README.md

 Example:
 > /get PyOTP_Test

-#### 4. Delete
+#### 4. Delete or change password
 For security reasons, you can not remove the service through the bot (this is a feature).
-To delete (or receive data without telegram bot) use `CodesEditor.py` local.
+To delete (or receive data without telegram bot, or change local key-store password) use `CodesEditor.py` local.

 >python3 `CodesEditor.py`